singularity-data/risingwave-docs/docs/Get-Started.md

 ### Set up a multi-node cluster via Docker Compose (Linux & macOS)

 You can set up a full-feathered RisingWave cluster via Docker Compose.
-The cluster will be composed of multiple RisingWave components, including:
+The cluster is composed of multiple RisingWave components, including:

-* 1 Frontend Node,
+* A frontend node
-* 1 Compute Node,
+* A compute node
-* 1 Meta Node,
+* A meta node
-* 1 Compactor Node
+* A compactor node

-In addition, it also rely on some third-party components, including:
+RisingWave also relies on these third-party components:

-* Grafana,
+* Grafana
-* Etcd,
+* Etcd
-* MinIO,
+* MinIO
-* Prometheus,
+* Prometheus

-Therefore, eventually it will start 8 processes.
+Therefore, it will start 8 processes.

-To begin with, you need to install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) in your environment.
-Note that Docker Compose is included in Docker Desktop for Windows and macOS.
-If you use Docker Desktop, ensure that it is running before launching the demo cluster.
+As prerequisites, you need to install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) in your environment.
+Note that Docker Compose is included in Docker Desktop for macOS.
+If you use Docker Desktop, ensure that it is running before launching the cluster.

 Then clone the [risingwave-demo](https://github.com/singularity-data/risingwave-demo) repository: